Credit Card Processing

 - The department must verify the third party’s PCI DSS compliance status annually and submit the compliance documents to the Division of Financial Services.
 Departments should also keep a copy.
 Examples of appropriate compliance documentation include a reference to their entry in the PCI Security Standards Council’s list of Validated Payment Applications (https://www.pcisecuritystandards.org/approved_companies_providers/validated_payment_applications.php), or a copy of the official notification received by the third party from the PCI Security Standards Council stating their payment application was certified and the date the payment application was last validated.

 In accordance with PPM Chapter 3415, credit card information is protected and considered under the Information Security Plan.
 All credit card information is to be treated as Confidential data and is to be handled appropriately.
-In accordance with PCI DSS, all employees involved in processing credit card transactions must be trained on appropriate data handling procedures.
+In accordance with PCI DSS, all employees involved in processing credit card transactions and the support of the cardholder data environment (CCNet) must be trained annually on the appropriate procedures.

 All new employees, including students, are to undergo a background check before they can process credit card transactions.
 The Division of Financial Services and the Office of Information Security & Compliance are responsible for conducting training sessions for all personnel who work with credit card transactions.
 Please contact the Division of Financial Services (785) 532-6211 or the Office of Information Security & Compliance (785) 532-2540, if you have questions regarding these sessions.